Amateur Radio Operation

 In Unlicensed mode, the node operates only under non-amateur rules.

-• If a forwarded packet carries a station callsign, the repeater removes it rather than replacing it.
+- If a forwarded packet carries a station callsign, the repeater MUST remove it rather than replacing it.

-• The repeater must not add its own station callsign.
+- The repeater SHOULD NOT add its own station callsign.

 The specific requirements for unlicensed transmission vary by jurisdiction and frequency, but may include restrictions on transmit power, antenna gain, and/or duty cycle.